It all started with a small homebrew store in Petone, Lower Hutt, New Zealand. Delve further into our history and timeline.

 Brewcraft Ltd launched its own range of beer kits (produced by SPL).

 Brewcraft Ltd is renamed as Imake Ltd to position itself better in the DIY food industry.
 This was also the time that the Mad Millie brand started to be developed, launching late that year.

-Philip Jones, founder of SPL still running the business at this time, sadly passed away after a short battle with illness, in the same year.
+Imake launched the Grainfather into New Zealand, with the worldwide launch following soon after.
+Imake also acquired a 50% share in SPL.
+Philip Jones, founder of SPL, who was still running the business at this time, sadly passed away after a short battle with illness, in the same year.